Shaaali/identity-apps/docs/guides/user-management/sessions.md

 **Administrator terminates active session/sessions**

- Administrator(owner/collaborator) can terminate the active session(s) of users of via Asgardeo Console.

  4. Click  **Termination Sessions** under the selected session.
 This will terminate that respective session only.
  5. Click **Termination All**.
 This will terminate all the sessions of that user.